-‘A Band-Aid on a bullet wound:’ Workers are getting laid off anew as PPP runs out
+‘A Band-Aid on a bullet wound’: Workers are getting laid off anew as PPP runs out

 Economists have been debating whether the PPP program worked as it was intended.

-When Congress created the payroll support program back in March, it was intended to last for eight weeks — assuming the virus would be contained by early summer and that life would be getting back to normal.
-The realities of the pandemic turned out much worse than many hoped.
+When Congress created the payroll support program in March, it was intended to last for eight weeks — assuming the virus would be contained by early summer and that life would be getting back to normal.
+The realities of the pandemic turned out much worse than many had thought.

-PPP stimulus saved between 1.5 and 3.5 million jobs, according to a study done by researchers from the Federal Reserve, Massachusetts Institute of Technology and the ADP Research Institute that looked at program data through the first week of June.
+PPP stimulus saved between 1.5 million and 3.5 million jobs, according to a study by researchers from the Federal Reserve, the Massachusetts Institute of Technology and the ADP Research Institute that looked at program data through the first week of June.
 That was before the funds began to run out for many businesses, and before rising cases touched off a cascade of shutdowns, closures and layoffs in recent weeks.

-Yet with coronavirus cases swelling in many regions across the country, and daily cases nearly double in mid-July compared to the first peak of infections in April, the return of the economy appears to be more tightly tied to vaccine development, rather than containment.
+Yet with coronavirus cases swelling in many regions across the country, and new daily cases nearly double in mid-July compared with the first peak of infections in April, the return of the economy appears to be more tightly tied to vaccine development than containment.

-“PPP was focused on keeping businesses alive and reducing burden on the unemployment insurance system,” said Daniel Alpert, an investment banker at Westwood Capital, LLC who’s been studying the issue.
+“PPP was focused on keeping businesses alive and reducing the burden on the unemployment insurance system,” said Daniel Alpert, an investment banker at Westwood Capital who’s been studying the issue.
 “It did both of those, but for only eight weeks.
-But that’s gotta be the thrust of any story here.
-It worked."
+But that’s got to be the thrust of any story here.
+It worked.”

-Reich disagrees, saying he does not believe the program should be considered a success, citing the hefty premium — about $10 billion in fees — banks were paid for offering a loans for which they assumed no risk, issues that minority and women-owned businesses experienced securing loans, and the flood of applications that overwhelmed banks and the SBA alike.
+Reich disagrees, saying he does not believe the program should be considered a success, citing the hefty premium — about $10 billion in fees — banks were paid for offering loans for which they assumed no risk, issues that minority- and women-owned businesses experienced securing loans, and the flood of applications that overwhelmed banks and the SBA alike.

-Instead, Reich pointed to Europe, where countries had used a different model: universal payroll aid that saw governments paying as much as 80 percent of workers’ salaries to keep them on payroll for a longer time, which has kept more businesses afloat and less people out of work.
+Instead, Reich pointed to Europe, where countries used a different model: universal payroll aid in which governments paid as much as 80 percent of workers’ salaries to keep them on payroll for a longer time, which has kept more businesses afloat and less people out of work.

-“If we knew in March and April how long the pandemic would last, and how badly the Trump Administration would bungle testing, tracing, and isolating covid cases, the overall program would have been much more ambitious,” Reich said.
+“If we knew in March and April how long the pandemic would last, and how badly the Trump administration would bungle testing, tracing and isolating covid cases, the overall program would have been much more ambitious,” Reich said.
 “It would be a universal program of payroll support.
 It would go through January.
-And it would not depend upon banks or the Small Business Administration."
+And it would not depend upon banks or the Small Business Administration.”

-Swonk, of Grant Thornton, also said the lack of a national program of testing, contact tracing and other public health measures had haunted the PPP and other attempts at economic recovery.
+Swonk, of Grant Thornton, also said the lack of a national program of testing, contact tracing and other public health measures has haunted the PPP and other attempts at economic recovery.

 “Congress has been unwilling to deal with the larger issue,” Swonk said.
 “This is not just about death rates.
 It’s about health of the labor force, and customers coming in and not being afraid.
 We have to stop denying the reality.”